 Polyphenols in Red Wine

-Wine contains polyphenols, especially resveratrol (found in grape skin).
-The antioxidant has shown to support cardiovascular health.
-This leads to the ‘French Paradox’ of low coronary heart disease (CHD) mortality in France despite a high saturated fat diet.
+Wine contains polyphenols, especially resveratrol (found in grape skin) – an antioxidant that has shown to support cardiovascular health.
+This leads to the ‘French Paradox’ of why France has low coronary heart disease (CHD) mortality even though the population consumes a high saturated fat diet.
 Some experts attribute this to red wine consumption.

-Concentration of resveratrol is higher in red than white wine due to longer fermentation with the grape skins.
-Resveratrol also provides anti-aging benefits, lowers inflammation, and is present in other food sources like peanuts, cocoa and berries of Vaccinium species including blueberries, bilberries, and cranberries.
+The concentration of resveratrol is higher in red than white wine due to longer fermentation with the grape skins.
+Resveratrol also provides anti-aging benefits, lowers inflammation, and is present in other food sources like peanuts, cocoa, and berries of Vaccinium species, which includes blueberries, bilberries, and cranberries.